Hotai Motor: Recent years

 In 2002 one of Hotai's associated companies, China Insurance Co., was merge with Taiwan's side of the historic Bank of China and Bank of Communications to form Mega Financial Holding, the largest financial holding company in Taiwan.
 Hotai became the minority owner of the newly form financial holding company.

 In 2012 Hotai's subsidiary Carmax Auto Accessories was converted into a joint venture between Hotai and Toyota Customizing & Development Co., and begin to expand into China and Middle East.

 Between 2014 and 2017, Hotai Motor acquired between 20% and 100% of every dealership in the region and part of China for US$580 million and directed the upgrade of the next generation of Toyota and Lexus customer experience.

 2018, in order to enhance customer experience and provide complete services, Hotai completed the acquisition of Zurich Insurance Taiwan with an all-cash offer of US$198 million and rename the company Hotai Insurance Co..
 The company quick emerge to become one of Taiwan's leading insurance companies.

-In 2019, Hotai launch an open market purchase of US$220 million investment into Toyota Motor to become minority shareholder of the company, further solidify the relationship of the two companies.
+In 2019, Hotai launch an open market purchase of US$220 million investment into Toyota to become minority shareholder of the company, further solidify the relationship of the two companies.

 In December 2019.
 Hotai Finance become the largest non-state own company to have an initial public offering in the Taiwan Stock Market, with the first day trading price value the company at over US$2.1 billion and its parent company, Hotai Motor, valued at over US$12 billion.

 2020 Hotai merge its iRent Carshare unit with the newly formed Hotai Connected to form its Mobility as a Service (MaaS) arm and entered the Taxi service.
 The division now offers taxi, carshare, car rental, shuttle, and delivery.

 In 2021, Hotai established Hotai Auto Body that focus on converting specialty vehicles ranging from firetrucks, buses, construction vehicles and others with the newly built conversion plant.

 In 2023, Hotai Group contributed 40% investment in eTreego, an ITRI startup supported by MOEA's technology development programmes.
 Together with Shihlin Electric, founded Gochabar, the region's first smart charging system for charging station operators (CPOs) and software companies.

 Lexus' new LBX model was released in 2024.
 A new series of UX 300h electric vehicles are planned, as well as Toyota's H2 City Gold hydrogen-powered commercial electric buses.